Ilocano grammar: Manner

 I went/came (over) there.
 I went/came through (over) there.

 Numbers

 Ilocano has two number systems: one native and the other derived from Spanish.
 The systems are used interchangeably; however, the situation can dictate which system is preferred.
 Typically, Ilocanos use native numbers for one through ten and Spanish numbers for amounts of ten and higher.
 Time is told using the Spanish system and numbers for hours and minutes; for example, alas dos (two o'clock).
 For dates, cardinal Spanish numbers are the norm; for example, 12 (dose) ti Julio (the twelfth of July).

 Typology

 Ilocano employs a predicate-initial structure: verbs and adjectives occur in the first position of the sentence, then the rest of the sentence follows.

+Verb phrases

+Comment-topic

+Comment-topic sentences in Ilokano, similar to other Philippine languages such as Tagalog, are defined by a generalized usage and lack of verb.
+Comment-topic sentences are used commonly to make relational statements between or about one or more "topics," or to make generalized statements.
+This sentence construction relies on the common and personal articles to indicate topic or non-topic information.
+The most basic formula for Comment-topic sentences can be seen as follows: